nexuma/pressxtocat/README.md

 ## Usage and Features
 - The slider will dictate how much time the fact will stay on the clipboard before being replaced by another one.
 - The activate button starts copying the facts to the clipboard.
-- Limit the length of the fact to 200 caracters so they fit in the in-game chat.
+- Limit the length of the facts to 200 caracters so they fit in the in-game chat.
 - You can change the theme of the app between light and dark, however the app does not remember your settings yet.
 The default is system.

 ## Installation